-Nominations are reviewed annually in the spring and finalists are selected by the Alumni Committee of the Executive Board.
-The finalists are submitted to Dean Valerie K. Couch for her consideration and selection of the award recipients.
-The awards will be presented by the Dean during the Alumni and Awards Luncheon in the fall.
+Nominations are made in the fall and spring and finalists will be selected by the Law Alumni Association Board.
+The finalists will submitted to Dean Jim Roth for his consideration and selection of the award recipients.
+The awards will be presented by the Dean during the fall.

 To submit a nomination, please complete each section of the form below.
-The nominee should be available to participate and speak at the annual Alumni and Awards Luncheon (date and schedule TBA).
+The nominee should be available to participate and speak at the annual Alumni and Awards Reception (date and schedule TBA).

 Law Firm – Mark of Distinction Award